flucoma/flucoma-docs/doc/BufNMFCross.rst

 :digest: Resynthesise a target sound based on a source sound
 :species: buffer-proc
 :sc-categories: FluidManipulation
-:sc-related: Classes/FluidBufNMF, Classes/FluidNMFMatch, Classes/FluidNMFFilter
+:sc-related:
-:see-also:
+:see-also: BufNMF, NMFMatch, NMFFilter
 :description: Uses NMF decomposition to reconstruct a target sound using components learned from a source sound
 :discussion: